 Understanding the Defrost Cycle

-The defrost cycle temporarily switches the system to cooling mode to warm the outdoor coils and melt the ice.
+To manage this, your heat pump uses a built-in defrost cycle.
+This cycle temporarily switches the system to cooling mode to warm the outdoor coils and melt the ice.
 It’s a normal part of operation and prevents excessive frost buildup.
-However, if the frost doesn’t go away or ice becomes severe, there’s likely an underlying issue.
+However, if the frost does not clear or ice becomes severe, there is likely an underlying issue.

 Common Causes of a Freezing Heat Pump